Skip to main content

 Append or replace your data

 Try running the pipeline again with python github_issues.py.
 You will notice that the issues table contains two copies of the same data.
 This happens because the default load mode is append.
-It is very useful, for example, when you have a new folder created daily with json file logs, and you want to ingest them.
+It is very useful, for example, when you have daily data updates and you want to ingest them.

 import dlt